PedroM02/Auctions-website/readme.txt

 # Sealed-Bid Auction Website

-A sealed-bid auction is a type of auction in which, while it is ongoing, nobody can see the bids already made by potential buyers.
-The focus here is : nobody can see the bids already made.
+A sealed-bid auction is a type of auction in which, while it is ongoing, nobody can see the bids that have already been submitted by potential buyers.
+The key principle is that **no one can see the current bids**.

-This is where cryptographic tools like RSA and Verifiable Delay Functions (VDFs) come into play.
+To enforce this confidentiality, cryptographic tools like RSA and Verifiable Delay Functions (VDFs) are used.

-In this project I developed a sealed-bid web application using modern tools and crypto- graphic primitives.
-The backend was built with Python, using the FastAPI framework and SQLAlchemy for API management and database interaction.
-DBeaver was used for visualizing and managing the database.
-For cryptographic security, RSA encryption and a custom imple- mentation of a Verifiable Delay Function, inspired by the work of Boneh et al. [1].
-Celery was employed to execute parallel tasks independently of the API, and Docker was used to orchestrate the initialization and deployment of all components.
+In this project, I developed a sealed-bid web application using modern tools and cryptographic primitives.
+The backend is built with **Python** using the **FastAPI** framework and **SQLAlchemy** for database interactions.
+**DBeaver** was used for visualizing and managing the database.
+For cryptographic security, I implemented **RSA encryption** and a custom **Verifiable Delay Function (VDF)**, inspired by the work of Boneh et al. [1].
+**Celery** is used to execute background tasks independently of the API, and **Docker** is used to orchestrate and deploy all components.

-The main goal of this project was to explore the use of VDFs in a practical setting, demon- strating how they can be applied to delay decryption in time-sensitive applications such as auctions.
+The main goal of this project is to explore the use of VDFs in a practical setting, demonstrating how they can delay decryption in time-sensitive applications such as auctions.

 ---